oBusk/oBusk/README.md

 ### Hi there 👋

+My name is Oscar Busk, and I work for [@Silobreaker](https://github.com/Silobreaker) as a frontend developer, working mainly with Typescript and Angular.

+I really enjoy working with Typescript and I find [Next.js](https://github.com/vercel/next.js) and Node very interesting to play around with on my freetime.

 <!--
 **oBusk/oBusk** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.